Nuyorican Women

 • Breaking Ground: Anthology of Puerto Rican Women Writers in New York 1980–2012 / Abriendo Caminos: antología de escritoras puertorriqueñas en Nueva York 1980–2012 by Myrna Nieves (2012): A landmark bilingual collection of poetry and fiction from 46 writers, documenting the artistic and intellectual history of Puerto Rican women in New York.

-• Labor Migration Under Capitalism: The Puerto Rican Experience by The History Task Force, Centro de Estudios Puertorriqueños (1979): A seminal Marxist analysis of the structural economic forces (such as Operation Bootstrap) that compelled the “Great Migration” to New York.
+• Labor Migration Under Capitalism: The Puerto Rican Experience by The History Task Force, Centro de Estudios Puertorriqueños (1979): A Marxist analysis of the structural economic forces (such as Operation Bootstrap) that compelled the “Great Migration” to New York.

-• Nuyorican and Diasporican Visual Art: A Critical Anthology edited by Arlene Dávila and Yasmin Ramirez (2025): A definitive volume providing a critical survey of Puerto Rican art production in the United States, documenting the rise of alternative art spaces and visual language.
+• Nuyorican and Diasporican Visual Art: A Critical Anthology edited by Arlene Dávila and Yasmin Ramirez (2025): A volume providing a critical survey of Puerto Rican art production in the United States, documenting the rise of alternative art spaces and visual language.

 • Poets, Philosophers, Lovers: On the Writings of Giannina Braschi edited by Frederick Luis Aldama and Tess O’Dwyer (2020): A scholarly collection of essays that examines the radical linguistic and philosophical contributions of Giannina Braschi to the Nuyorican poetry and global literary canon.